No. 4 Stanford beats California 72-33 for 11th straight win

 Williams’ basket in the waning moments of the first half gave her eight points to move past Alanna Smith and into 10th place on Stanford’s career scoring list.
 Williams also ranked

-She is second on the program’s career list for 3-pointers with 282, and still has a chance at the top mark of 295 held by Candice Wiggins from 2005-08.
+She is second on the program’s career list for 3-pointers with 282, and still has a chance at the top mark of 295 set by Candice Wiggins from 2005-08.

 BIG PICTURE